telefonicaid/iotagent-node-lib/doc/api.md

 ### Triggering commands

 This starts the process of sending data to devices.
-It starts by updating an attribute into the Context Broker.
-You need to know which attributes correspond to commands and update them.
-You can declare the command related attributes at the provisioning process.
-Also, you can declare the protocol you want the commands to be sent (HTTP/MQTT) with the `transport` parameter at the provisioning process.
+It starts by updating an attribute into the Context Broker defined as `command` in the [config group](#config-group-datamodel) or in the [device provision](#device-datamodel).
+Commands attributes are created using `command` as attribute type.
+Also, you can define the protocol you want the commands to be sent (HTTP/MQTT) with the `transport` parameter at the provisioning process.

 For a given device provisioned with a `ping` command defined, any update on this attribute "ping" at the NGSI entity in the Context Broker will send a command to your device.
 For instance, to send the `ping` command with value `Ping request` you could use the following operation in the Context Broker API: